lwcorp/lwmenu/README.md

 (v1.0) No, but the program can launch shortcuts.
 Therefore, you can spread autorun.inf and autorun.lnk (which calls the actual program) files all over your system, then use relativepathandfilename=folder\autorun.lnk to call one menu from another.

-### License
-#### Is the program free?
-Yes, it's open source.
-Prior to that, it was a freeware (in version 1.3.1).
-Originally it was a time unlimited shareware with a possibility to register.

 ### Misc
 #### Can the menu open automatically in anything other than DRIVE_CDROM?